OpenAPITools/openapi-generator/modules/openapi-generator/src/main/resources/gdscript/README.md

 Therefore, whenever there's trouble in paradise, we pass around an `ApiError` object. (a `RefCounted`, don't worry about garbage collection)

-## AoiResponse
+### AoiResponse

-A wrapper for an Api response, used in callbacks.
+A wrapper for an Api Response, used in callbacks.
-Holds the HTTP components of a Response, as well as the deserialized data (if any).
+Holds the HTTP components of the Response, as well as the deserialized `data` (if any).

+## Extending

+Most classes can be configured to extend your own class.
+Override the `partials/*_parent_class.handlebars` to define them.